Bound and Constraint in Generics and Type Variables#

 ^~~~~

-As a recap, this is because T can represent literally any type, and not all type can do add.
+These errors occur because TypeVar("T") is unconstrained, and this means T can represent literally any type, and not all type can do add.
+Why so?
+Because for + operator, the underlying object must implement the __add__ method.
 For instance, two dictionaries cannot be added together because their __add__ is not well defined.
 This error that mypy raised forces you to rethink your code design - in that what types of type the type variable T can take on.
 Assume for the sake of simplicity, that your program’s add would only operate on a few types:

 • int